pbek/QOwnNotes/README.md

   **[Keybase.io](https://keybase.io)** ([encryption-keybase.qml](https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/encryption-keybase.qml)) or
   **PGP** ([encryption-pgp.qml](https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/encryption-pgp.qml)))
 - dark mode theme support (if your operating system supports it)
+- all panels can be placed wherever you want, they can even float or stack (fully dockable)
 - support for freedesktop theme icons, so you can use QOwnNotes with your native desktop icons and with your favorite dark desktop theme QOwnNotes supports Freedesktop icon themes